The Catawba River Baptist Association is dedicated to helping churches experiencing the following:

-Between 70-90% of our CRBA churches are either plateaued or in decline and find themselves in need of assistance.
-It is our mission to provide assistance to these churches with the goal of bringing back life and health for Gospel impact.
+Between 70-90% of our CRBA churches are either plateaued or in decline and find themselves needing assistance.
+Our mission is to assist these churches with the goal of bringing back life and health for Gospel impact.

-Every Church is unique and requires a specialized approach in addressing congregational and community needs with the focus of bringing health and vitality to the body once again.
-Below are 7 potential courses of action that could be recommended to a congregation by our developing CRBA Church Strengthening Team.
+Every Church is unique and requires a specialized approach to addressing congregational and community needs with a focus on bringing health and vitality to the body.
+Below are seven potential courses of action that could be recommended to a congregation by our developing CRBA Church Strengthening Team.

 I. Church Retool and Redirection

-- The Director of Missions meets spends five weeks with the entire congregation to discuss strengths and weaknesses as well as taking the time to seek God in the following areas:
+- The Director of Missions meets and spends five weeks with the entCongregationtion to discuss strengths and weaknesses as well as taking the time to seek God in the following areas:

 - Becoming an Outward Focused Congregation

 Working with the Pastor and Leaders to assess current systems, structures, and strategies that need to be changed to effectively fulfill the Great Commandment and Great Commission in the church’s current context.